samuli-n/chatroom/README.md

+# Chat App
-# A single page public chatroom with user authentication built with React and Firebase Firestore.
+A single page public chatroom with user authentication built with React and Firebase Firestore.